azrielbsi/Announcement-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">5/13/2024</td>
+<td align="center">5/14/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GD9UVM7XK/the-demon-is-angry">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GMKUX102J/light-and-darkness-united-kouichis-last-wish">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Just when it seemed Sylpha was able to overpower the pack of bearwolves, the demon<br>Pazuzu emits a miasma that has the knights collapsing to the ground.
-Once even Sylpha<br>and Tao are rendered unable to retaliate, Lloyd finally makes his move.</p>
+<p align="center">The Royal Knights are gone, used to help Lucemon evolve and the third moon has<br>been destroyed.
+Told that "Light and Darkness have to become one", the children head for<br>the Dark Area, where Lucemon resides.
+But as they head that way, they spot... the<br>Human World?!</p>
 </td>
 </tr>
 </table>